Utsab96/taskListWebSpider/README.md

 For setting the project copy the reposetory.
 Download NodeJs mongodb.
-Install nodemon as npm install nodemon -g(installing it globally) Provide the database connection link for a cloud database For a local database keep it as it is.
+Install nodemon as npm install nodemon -g(install it globally) Provide the database connection link for a cloud database For a local database keep it as it is.
 Just initialize the program database will automaticlly get created as name taskList